csb6/Backtrack/README.md

-I see the irony of naming a library `backtrack` without supporting backtracking, but my intention is to eventually support it in a way similar to Prolog does.
+I see the irony of naming a library `backtrack` without supporting backtracking, but my intention is to eventually support it in a way similar to how Prolog does.
 For now, think of the name as me backtracking on the implication that this library supports backtracking!

 ## Installation